flintlib/arb/doc/source/fmpr.rst

     Specifies that the result of an operation should be rounded to the nearest representable number in the direction towards plus infinity.

+.. macro:: FMPR_RND_NEAR

+    Specifies that the result of an operation should be rounded to the nearest representable number, rounding to an odd mantissa if there is a tie between two values. *Warning*: this rounding mode is currently not implemented (except for a few conversions functions where this stated explicitly).

 .. macro:: FMPR_PREC_EXACT